Skip to main content

 Connect with your new team member over Slack, regular catch-up sessions, or monthly meetings, and create agendas in Dropbox Paper to keep track of how they are settling into their new role.

-A new employee inserts an eSignature into a digital form.
+A new employee of Cobalt Circle Corporation inserts an eSignature into a digital document.

 Get your new hires up to speed, quickly